RadixSeven/RAS-FHIR-Flow/README.md

 the repository either as a source for information or as something to build on.
 It may also not remain public.

+# Setup, Installation, and Build

+## Setup and Installation

+### Setup

+This has only ever been built on Linux (specifically, the Windows Linux Subsystem running Ubuntu 18.04).
+You must install `npm` to run the installation.
+The simple method is to use:

+    sudo apt install nodejs npm

+Google will give you many other options.

+I use `npm` because it is the easiest way to install `prettier` and `bazel`.

+### Installation

+Clone the repository and `cd` to the checkout directory.
+Then execute

+    npm install

+## Building

+### Build all

+To rebuild, run

+    npx bazelisk build "...:all"

+The `*.png` files will be in `bazel-bin/uml/*.png`

+### Update files in the image directory

+To update and commit, run the following in an up-to-date repository

+    bash update_repo_files.sh
+    git commit -a

+# Contributing

+You should use `prettier` on Markdown files (like this one.)
+I haven't installed pre-commit hooks since my editor runs it automatically and there are no linters I know of for PlantUML.
+Use a Pull Request to enable us to comment on your changes.

 # Design Considerations

 ## How to include the passport in controlled-access requests